Best Camping in New England: Top Tent & Car Campgrounds You’ll Love

 Burlingame State Park has a huge campground with more than 700 campsites, but in October you’d never know it.

 Located in Charlestown, Rhode Island, this sprawling park covers 3,100 acres surrounding Watchaug Pond.
-Feeling brave?
-It’s not too late to get in that last swim of the season.
-You can also rent canoes and kayaks for a small fee.
+Enjoy a swim in the refreshing water, or rent canoes and kayaks for a small fee.

-Right next door to Burlingame State Park, you’ll find the Kimball Wildlife Refuge, a lovely little preserve with a plethora of songbirds and nice hiking opportunities.
-The park is just a few miles from the Atlantic Coast, making it a great base camp for exploring the off-season beaches.
+Right next door to Burlingame State Park, you’ll find the Kimball Wildlife Refugea lovely little preserve with a plethora of songbirds and nice hiking opportunities.
+The park is just a few miles from the Atlantic Coast, making it a great base camp for exploring the beaches.

 Plan Your Trip to Burlingame State Park